chatox/networks-science-course/practicum/ps01_cytoscape_basics.md

 * Change the "Current Mapping" by double clicking.
 You should see a window "Continuous Mapping Editor ..."
 * Create a mapping that gives a clear visual separation between thin and thick edges, by editing the mapping so that it has a broader range of values

-## 3.5.
-Add arrows (company ownership dataset)
+## 2.5.
+How to add arrows

+To add arrows, you need a directed graph such as the company ownership dataset.

-Look for "Target Arrow Shape".
+* Change the setting of "Target Arrow Shape".

-# 4. Create Layouts
+## 2.6.
+How to change the entire layout

 Try some layouts ("Layout" menu)